 The Project Structure - Clusters and Work Packages

 The KI.ASSIST project places people with disabilities at the center and at the beginning of all considerations regarding the use of AI-based assistance systems in vocational rehabilitation.
 Focusing on people means that we address a number of questions on the following topics in the person-centeredness cluster.

-In the project, digital competencies are promoted in two ways:
+In the project, digital competences are promoted in two ways:

 - The specialists and participants of the rehabilitation measures will be trained on site in the learning and experimental rooms.
 Modularized training modules are being developed for this purpose.
 In the first part of the training courses, the vocabulary revolving around the topics of " digitalisation" and "artificial intelligence" is taught and tested in a practical and internally differentiated manner.